benaziziasmae/Election_Analysis/README.md

 ## Summary

+in this Section, we will be analysing the results of the PyPoll.py.

 The analysis of the election show that :
 - There were "369712" votes cast in the election
 - The candidates were :